pardot/api-docs/docs/kb/authentication.md

 | `password`    | X              | The password of your user account                            |
 | `user_key`    | X              | The 32-character hexadecimal user key for your user account  |

-If authentication was successful, a 32-character hexadecimal API key will be returned in the following format:
+If authentication was successful, an API key will be returned in the following format:

 ```
 <rsp stat="ok" version="1.0">